 Implement Release of Information:

 The VistA software has been modified to implement Release of Information changes so that the software is compliant with the Mission Act requirements.
-To be compliant the software has been modified in the following ways if the claim's Date of Services is on after <TBD>:
+To be compliant the software has been modified in the following ways if the claim's Date of Service is on or after “01/28/2019”:

 Will not prompt for the ROI form, for a sensitive record.